pyccel/pyccel/tutorial/ndarrays.md

     This limitation is due to the fact that the ndarray **a** will have to go from a data owner to a pointer to the **b** ndarray data.

-    _NOTE_: this limitation does not include reassigning using new data with respecting the previous rule.
+    _NOTE_: this limitation is not applied to assignments which reserve a new memory block.

     -   Python example: